Table of Contents

 ‘It is better to marry early for it helps you adjust to the new family’.
-We have heard even liberal parents say this to their daughters.
-Marrying early was and is still (in a huge section of strata) considered to be healthy and beneficial which makes for lasting marriages.
+We have heard even the most liberal parents say this to their daughters.
+Marrying early was and is still (in a huge section of society) considered to be healthy and beneficial which makes for lasting marriages.
 But with girls getting higher degrees and stepping into the workspace more and more opt to marry late in life rather than early.
-Shruti, an employee with Bonobology worked for 4 years, earned enough to pay for her own wedding, and married at 29.
-Interestingly she had an inter-caste arrange marriage too!
-‘My mother told me to be financially independent before I tie the knot and I will tell my kids the same”, she said.
+Millennials, especially, seem to be in little hurry to marry.
+Susan, a writer, worked for 4 years, earned enough to pay for her own wedding, and married at 29.
+“My mother told me to be financially independent before I tie the knot and I will tell my kids the same”, she said.

-According to the Census of 2011, Indian women now prefer to get married at an older age than the last decade.
+According to an article in The New York Times the median age of marriage in the US rose from 29.5 for men and 27.4 for women in 2017, up from 23 for men and 20.8 for women in 1970.
+In India, according to the Census of 2011, Indian women now prefer to get married at an older age than the last decade.
 Late marriage is a reality for the woman of today.
 Even though there is still a huge section of the population considers late marriage, especially of women to be almost shameful, in the urban and even small-town India, things are changing rapidly.
 This is welcome news from what we usually get, women make the headlines for the crimes committed against them – rapes, domestic violence, dowry deaths, and child pregnancies.
-According to an article in The New York Times the median age of marriage has risen to 29.5 for men and 27.4 for women in 2017, up from 23 for men and 20.8 for women in 1970

 Late Marriage – Causes And Effects

-- Effects of women empowerment, urbanisation and access to facilities are also responsible for this positive change in perspective
+4. Effects of women empowerment, urbanization and access to facilities are also responsible for this positive change in perspective

-- Effect of globalisation- The internet and TV has brought in western culture to our doorsteps as people watch more shows like How I met your mother and Friends which typically show late marriages
+6. Effect of globalization- The internet and TV has brought in western culture to our doorsteps as people watch more shows like How I Met Your Mother and Friends which typically show late marriages

 What Is Meant By ‘Late Marriage’?